dp8l/dp8l.github.io/README.md

 **Research Engineer & PhD Student**

 I am a structural engineer currently pursuing a PhD at Arizona State University.
-My research focuses on the design and testing of concrete composites.
+My research focuses on the design, testing and characterization of concrete composites.

 ---